 - 1 cup (250 ml) water

-- With the rack in the middle position, preheat the oven to 180 °C (350 °F).
+- With the rack in the middle position, preheat the oven to 350 °F (180 °C).
 Line a 20-cm (8-inch) square baking dish with a strip of parchment paper, letting it hang over both sides.
 Butter the other two sides.

-- In a saucepan, bring the dates, water, lemon juice, and brown sugar to a boil.
-Add the baking soda and simmer for about 5 minutes, stirring constantly with a wooden spoon, until the dates have fallen apart.
+- In a pot, bring the dates, water, lemon juice, and brown sugar to a boil.
+Add the baking soda and simmer for 5 minutes, stirring constantly with a wooden spoon, or until the dates have fallen apart.
 Let cool.

 - In a bowl, combine the oats, flour, brown sugar, and baking powder.
 Add the butter and stir to combine.

-- Spread half the crisp in the pan and press firmly.
+- Spread half the crisp in the baking dish and press firmly.
 Layer with the date mixture.
 Cover with the remaining crisp and press lightly.
-Bake for about 55 minutes or until the crisp is golden brown.
-Let cool on a wire rack for about 4 hours or overnight.
-Unmould and cut into 9 to 16 squares.
+Bake for 55 minutes or until the crisp is golden brown.
+Let cool on a wire rack for 4 hours.
+Unmould and cut into 16 squares.

 If you can’t find Medjool dates, use regular dried dates.